pepperpepperpepper/OpenDroidPDF/implementation_plan.md

 ## Decisions to lock now (UX)
 1) **Select vs edit:** first tap selects; second tap edits (within a window).
 This already exists in `AnnotationHitHelper`.
-2) **Move gesture:** require an intentional long-press before move so “slow pan” doesn’t accidentally start moving the box.
+2) **Move gesture:** must require an intentional action so normal panning never turns into moving.
-   - Current implementation: **long-press + release** inside the selection box arms move for a short window; the next drag moves.
-   - Target UX: **long-press + drag** (more intuitive) once we hook arming into the long-press scheduler instead of time-since-down.
+   - Default (current): **long-press + release to arm**, then drag to move (system long-press timeout).
+   - Next UX improvement: add a **dedicated move handle** so moving doesn’t require long-press.
+   - Defer “long-press + drag to move” unless user feedback demands it; if implemented later, keep arm+drag as an automation/accessibility fallback.
 3) **Resize gesture:** drag corner handles (no long press needed).
 4) **Pan/scroll after zoom:** always allowed with one finger unless actively dragging a handle or in long-press move mode.